 We ask that our applicants inform us if they cannot lift the required 125 pounds — safety is our top priority, and we do not want any person to sustain injuries as a result of attempting the physical fitness test.

-After careful review of each application, conditional class offers will be extended to the most qualified applicants by mid-November.
+After careful review of each application, conditional class offers will be extended to the most qualified applicants.
 Offers are contingent upon successful completion of a driving background check in compliance with the MIT Vehicle Use Policy.
-Accepted applicants will be on-boarded by the Class Officer and Executive Board.
+Accepted applicants will be on-boarded by the Class Officers and Executive Board.